 Very little excavation has been done, but the acropolis above the modern city contains the remains of a theatre.
 Remains of the walls of the ancient city have also been found.

-From Philadelphia to Laodicea, the distance is about 90 km, which would take 19 hours (2.5 days) to walk.
+From Philadelphia to Laodicea, the distance is about 90 km (56 miles), which would take 19 hours (2.5 days) to walk.

 Laodicea was one of the three cities of the Lycus valley, Hieropolis, Colossae and Laodicea, which lie close to each other.
 Laodicea had been founded by the Seleucid kings during the third century BC.
 By the first century AD, it had become was a large, wealthy and important commercial centre, replacing Hieropolis and Colossae as the most important of the three cities.
 It was located at a key road junction on the Via Sebaste, with roads joining from all directions.